danielrhammond/fu/README.md

 ===============================================================================

-# gh-open.rb
+# github

-gh-open.rb is a simple script that pulls the github address out of your git config file for your local directory and then opens up a web browser to that page.
+github is a simple script that pulls the github address out of your git config file for your local directory and then opens up a web browser to that page.
 It can optionally take any one of the following arguments:

 - commits
 - network